yuzehh/CARLA-Dataset-Creation/README.md

 python3 vehicles_wanderfortraj.py
 ```

-This script will generate a folder named "vehicle_trajs", which contains the trajecotory data of each spawned vehicle.
+This script will generate a folder named "vehicle_trajs", which contains the trajectory data of each spawned vehicle.
 Each trajectory file is represented as an nx10 array, where n denotes the frame numbers, and each row contains the information (x, y, z, pitch, yaw, roll, frame_index, velocity_x, velocity_y, velocity_z).
 The script provides flexibility in both the number of spawned vehicles and the data collection time.

 ## Citation